 Variations: Also works well with pork chops and a firm white fish - catfish, grouper, haddock, cod, halibut and swordfish are good options.
 May also substitute panko bread crumbs, crushed corn flake cereal, pretzels or potato chips for the saltines.
-Flash frying for color for potato chip crusted tenders is optional as they tend to color fairly well in the oven.
-A couple of suggestions from our Facebook readers - try cheesy crackers like Hot and Spicy Cheez-its or Goldfish crackers, coat them with crushed French fried onions (like French's), or try a combination of saltines, goldfish cracker, and a little Parmesan cheese for a change!
-For a change, can also cut the tenders into nuggets.
+A couple of additional coating suggestions from our Facebook readers - try cheesy crackers like Hot and Spicy Cheez-its or Goldfish crackers, coat them with crushed French fried onions (like French's), or try a combination of saltines, goldfish cracker, and a little Parmesan cheese for a change!
+May also cut the tenders into nuggets.

 Tailgate Tip: Cut chicken into thin strips and fry as above.
 Thread chicken on wooden skewers for an easy handle.
 Serve cold, or toss on grill over indirect heat, just to warm through if desired.
 Serve with one of the above dipping sauces.

 Requires Adobe Reader - download it free!©Deep South Dish

 Crispy Southern Fried Hot Wings

 Images and Full Post Content including Recipe ©Deep South Dish.
 Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.